pitastrudl/wekanwiki/Windows.md

 1. If you have important data in Wekan, do [backup](https://github.com/wekan/wekan/wiki/Backup).

-2. Install newest Node.js v12.x for Windows from https://nodejs.org .
+2. Install newest Node.js LTS v12.x for Windows from https://nodejs.org .
 When installing, checkmark "Install additional tools" that will install also Chocolatey etc.

 3. Run cmd.exe as Administrator, and there type:
 ```